-A 0 Р Q R 1 Community What do the provisions say about drainage and soils types?
+• ^ 2 A 0 Р Q 1 Community What do the provisions say about drainage and soils types?
 What do the provisions say about grading and erosion control?
-What do the provisions say about land division requirements?
+What do the provisions say about land division requiremen 47 Tillamook County 4.130.6.a - The geologic report must include water drainage patterns, soil and bedrock types, soil depth, and other relevant soils engineering data.
+4.130.6.c - In brallier peat soils, report must include boring log, bearing capacity and drainage patterns.
+4.130.7 - The geologic hazards report must include reccomendations on standards for grading practices, vegetation removal and replacement, and management of stormwater runoff during and after construction.
+4.130.2 - A geologic hazard report is required for both proposed development AND subdivisions and partitions.
+48 Tillamook County Uniform Building Code.
+7.2.1.Policies.h - Projects which include plans for modifying the topography of sloping areas should be evaluated in terms 7.2.1.Policies.d - All excavations, fills and drainage changes, and vegetation removal programs in areas of mass movement topography shall be engineered to minimize the possibility of sliding.
+7.2.1.Policies.f - Where strata slope toward cuts, slides are easily initiated, and excavation in areas with such unfavorable bedrock conditions should be properly excavated.

+R

+ents?
 Are there any building code related provisions referenced in the land use code?

-47 Tillamook County 4.130.6.a - The geologic report must include water drainage patterns, soil and bedrock types, soil depth, and other relevant soils engineering data.
-4.130.6.c - In brailier peat soils, report must include boring log, bearing capacity and drainage patterns.
-4.130.7 - The geologic hazards report must include recomendations on standards for grading practices, vegetation removal and replacement, and management of stormwater runoff during and after construction.
-4.130.2 - A geologic hazard report is required for both proposed development AND subdivisions and partitions.
-Not referenced in code 48 Tillamook County 7.2.1.Policies.d - All excavations, fills and drainage changes, and vegetation removal programs in areas of mass movement topography shall be engineered to minimize the possibility of sliding.
-7.2.1.Policies.f - Where strata slope toward cuts, slides are easily initiated, and excavation in areas with such unfavorable bedrock conditions should be property excavated.
-7.2.1.
-Policies.c - Standards of the Uniform Building Code and the density and nature of developments should be keyed to silde potential.
+Not referenced in code

+7.2.1.Policies.c - Standards of the Uniform Building Code and the density and nature of developments should be keyed to

+slide potential.

-А S Т U V 1 What are the connections between the landslide code info and the other Are there any disconnections Other observations: 47 NA Tillamook county has a great webmap on their community development page which includes development sades and SUDO, but the development standards code does not reference any DOGAMI maps younger than 1972.
-Tillamook county has a webmap showing zoning districts and SLIDO linked on their community development/County code page.
-Beautiful! http://tillamookcountymaps.co.tillamook.or.us/geomoose2/geomoose.html 48 Tillamook County NA in CP 7.2.1.Policies.j - Closely spaced drainfields and septic tanks should be restricted from moderate to steeply sloping areas because of the potential for sliding.
-Tillamook County comprehensive plan denotes State Planning requirements and specifications:
+Г ٨ S Т 11 ┢ A 5 1 U 1 Community Are there any disconnections between codes and maps?
+Other relevant codes/provisions Other observations: Tillamook County NA Tillamook county has a great webmap on their community development page which includes development zodes and SLIDO, but the development standards code does not reference any DOGAMI maps younger than 1972.
+Tillamook county has a webmap showing zoning dist code page.
+Beautiful! http://tillamookcountymaps.o 47 48 Tillamook County NA in CP 7.2.1.Policies.j - Closely spaced drainfields and septic tanks should be restricted from moderate to steeply sloping areas because of the potential for sliding.
+Tillamook County comprehensive plan denotes State